 Section 10.3(b) of SB420 requires that the PO provide "at least levels of coverage consistent with the actuarial value of one silver plan and one gold plan."
 This section of the legislation ensures a minimum threshold of coverage and plan choices for BBSPs.
 The key impact of this requirement on the actuarial and economic analyses is that it increases the probability that the second lowest cost silver (SLCS) premium will decrease by guaranteeing the PO will include at least one silver BBSP.
-Because other state requirements discussed below place upper limits on the BBSP premium amounts, the BBSP premiums are expected to be lower than premiums for standard qualified health plan (QHP) silver plans that would be otherwise available on the Silver State Health Insurance Exchange.
+Because other state requirements discussed below place upper limits on the BBSP premium amounts, the BBSP premiums are expected to be lower than premiums for standard qualified health plan (QHP) silver plans that would be otherwise available on the Silver State Health Insurance Exchange.7

 Reinsurance does not have any direct impact on levels of coverage, although some beneficiaries may switch to a higher level of coverage if a higher metal-level plan becomes more affordable due to reinsurance-driven premium decreases.
+Similarly, some enrollees may enroll in a different metal-level plan in response to lower subsidies or lower premiums available for BBSPs.
+There are a number of possible enrollment choices each enrollee could make.
+For simplicity, we assume enrollees will either remain in their current plan or enroll in a PO at the same metal level as their current plan.